ptzagk/cra-template-examples/README.md

 ![](https://github.com/react-boilerplate/cra-template-examples/workflows/examples/badge.svg)

-This repository contains example **scenarious** and **implementations** for **`commonly used`** and needed web application patterns.
+This repository contains example **scenarios** and **implementations** for **`commonly used`** and needed web application patterns.
 All the examples are built on top the [react-boilerplate-cra-template].
 The goal is to to guide the users and provide samples on how to implement basic stuff that is frequently needed when creating a web application

 ### List of current examples: